Arabic l Bosnian l Chinese l Farsi l Nepali l Russian l Spanish l Vietnamese

 We may charge a fee for copying or preparing a summary of requested health information.
 We will generally respond to your request for health information within 30 days of receiving your request unless your health information is not readily accessible or the information is maintained in an off-site storage location.

 You may request, in writing, a change or addition to your health information.
-You must make your request in writing to the medical records department (or another designated department) that maintains your health information.
+You must make your request in writing.
+See contact information below.
 The law limits your ability to change or add to your health information.
 These limitations include whether we created or include the health information within our medical records or if we believe that the health information is accurate and complete without any changes.
-Under no circumstances, will we erase or otherwise delete original documentation in your health information.
+Under no circumstances will we erase or otherwise delete original documentation in your health information.

 We provide you with our Notice to explain and inform you of our Privacy Practices.
 You may also take a copy of this Notice with you.
 Even if you have requested this Notice electronically, you may still request a paper copy at any time.
-You may also view or obtain a copy of our Notice at our website: www.bjc.org
+You may also view or obtain a copy of our Notice at our website at www.bjc.org.

 We reserve the right to change this Notice concerning our Privacy Practices affecting all the health information that we now maintain as well as information that we may receive in the future.
 We will provide you with the revised Notice by making it available to you, upon request, and by posting it at our service sites.
 We will also post the revised Notice on our website.